 1. Restoration Volunteer

 Either individually, with friends, co-workers or family joining the Johnson Creek Watershed Council at a restoration event is a great way to volunteer.
 No skills, tools or additional commitments necessary to help.

 Depending on the time of year, volunteers will join Volunteer and Outreach Coordinator Amy Lodholz at several different sites to remove invasive species, mulch, or plant native trees and shrubs.

 Restoration events are typically 2 to 3 hours in length with group’s size ranging from 15 to 50 volunteers.
 All tools, gloves and equipment are provided.
 We also have rain gear and rubber boots to borrow if you need them.

 The Outreach Task Force is dedicated to reaching out to the community to inspire and facilitate investment in the Johnson Creek Watershed.
 The Outreach Task Force gets people involved in watershed activities by representing the Council at a number of different public events.
-These events include street fairs and farmer markets and nonprofit and volunteer fairs.
+These events include street fairs, farmer markets, and various community events.
 Members of the Task Force engage with the public by speaking on behalf of the Council about our volunteer opportunities, publications, and upcoming events.

 The way to a healthy watershed is through people.
 For more information please contact Amy at 503-652-7477, or email email@example.com.

 At the beginning of each year, Portland Parks and Recreation identifies natural areas within the Johnson Creek Watershed that require a delicate touch.
 These are healthy areas that might be damaged by a large group of people but still need ongoing maintenance.
 These 5-7 very important natural areas are then assigned to that year’s Johnson Creek Stewards.
 The trained Stewards will have permission to access these areas to perform ongoing restoration work.